runelite/runelite/.github/CONTRIBUTING.md

 # Contributing to runelite

 We'd love for you to contribute to our source code and to make runelite even better than it is today!

+Check out the Developer's Guide on the [wiki](https://github.com/runelite/runelite/wiki) for setup instructions, and general tips and tricks.

 Here are the guidelines we'd like you to follow:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)